 Some exceptions to the overtime requirement exist.
 For instance, some emergency personnel and “exempt” or salaried workers are typically not covered by the FLSA’s overtime requirements.
 However, employers who incorrectly classify non-exempt workers as exempt workers in order to avoid paying overtime may be subject to lawsuits or other actions.
 Workers must be correctly classified.

-If you believe your employer has violated either federal law or Washington state law by failing to pay your overtime properly, don’t wait: call the experienced Seattle overtime wages discrimination attorneys at Teller & Associates, PLLC, to learn more about your legal rights and options.
-Our number is (206) 324-8969, and your initial consultation is free and confidential.
+If you believe your employer has violated either federal law or Washington state law by failing to pay your overtime properly, don’t wait: call the experienced Seattle overtime wages discrimination attorneys at Teller & Associates, PLLC at (206) 324-8969, to learn more about your legal rights and options.